aurelia/skeleton-navigation/skeleton-typescript-aspnetcore/src/skeleton/README.md

 To run the app, follow these steps.

 1. Install the npm devdependencies, jspm dependencies, and the typings .d.ts files.
-From the project folder, execute the following command:
+From the project folder (`{root}/src/skeleton/`), execute the following command:
   ```shell
   npm install
   ```